SCAR/ropensci/task_view/antarctic.md

 - <pkg>graticule</pkg> creates graticule lines (lines of longitude and latitude) and labels for maps.

 - <pkg>palr</pkg> provides colour palettes for data, based on some well known remotely sensed data sets for sea ice concentration, sea surface temperature and chlorophyll-*a*.
+Provides functions to convert raster *data* to raster *imagery* based on palette-mapping.

+- <pkg>anglr</pkg> Gives direct access to generic 3D tools and provides a full suite of mesh-creation and 3D plotting functions.
+Suitable for use with a wide variety of spatial data including raster elevation models, trajectory data, polygonal surfaces, climate model output, and aerial photography.

+- <pkg>ceramic</pkg> Download imagery tiles to a standard cache and load the data into raster objects, allows direct access to elevation data and satellite imagery for large areas at low resolution.
+(Very high resolution is available in *terrestrial* areas, but mostly only at lower latitudes).

+- <pkg>reproj</pkg> Transform coordinates from a specified source to a specified target map projection.
+Suitable for use on generic data structures, or for creating custom transformation functions for formats not supported by mainstream tools.

 - there is some Antarctic-related mapping functionality in [prtools](https://github.com/pierreroudier/prtools), [atlasr](https://github.com/jiho/atlasr), [CCAMLRGIS](https://github.com/ccamlr/CCAMLRGIS), and [sospatial](https://github.com/AustralianAntarcticDivision/sospatial).